RobertKielty/la-hostfile-gnr8r/README.md

 The following assumptions are made about your setup and really reflect my current setup a laptop running linux.

- - You have a means of running [sed](https://twww.gnu.org/software/sed/manual/sed.html)
+ - You have a means of running [GNU sed](https://twww.gnu.org/software/sed/manual/sed.html)
  - You have manually logged in to Linux Academy to start the machines you need for your learning session
  - You are logging to Linux Academy using a linked Google account
  - The generated sed script relies on the fact that you have manually added the host names to your /etc/hosts file